gitdonohue/DotnetShellScriptContext/README.md

 ```
 dotnet add package ShellScriptContext
 ```
-But the preferred way to us it is by creating a project using a dotent template, as explained below.
+But the preferred way to use it is by creating a project using a dotent template, as explained below.

 ## Template
 There is a dotnet template for a base script with the boiler-plate code ready.